VladZg/OneginSort/Readme.md

 ## How to build project

-    To compile the project into "./main" run "./Makefile" in the root directory
+To compile the project into "./main" run ``make`` in the root directory

 ## Input